megseekosh/Categorize_app_v2/README.md

 Villaneuva, A., Cychosz, M., & Weisleder, A. (2020).
 Dual language input from adults and older children in two communities.
 Poster to given at the Many Paths to Language Acquisition Workshop, Nijmegen, The Netherlands.

 Cychosz, M., Villanueva, A., & Weisleder, A. (2020).
-Efficient estimation of bilingual children’s language exposure from daylong audio recordings.
-Poster to given at the Many Paths to Language Acquisition Workshop, Nijmegen, The Netherlands.
+Efficient estimation of children’s language exposure in two bilingual communities. https://psyarxiv.com/dy6v2/

 Usoltsev, A. (2015).
 Voice Activity Detector-Python.
 GitHub Repository. https://github.com/marsbroshok/VAD-python